lisa-lumos/designing-data-intensive-applications/10-batch-processing.md

 A workflow of MapReduce jobs is not the same as a SQL query used for analytic purposes.
 The output of a batch process is often not a report, but some other kind of structure.

+Collecting data in its raw form, and worrying about schema design later, allows the data collection to be speeded up (known as a “data lake” or “enterprise data hub”.
+Thus, Hadoop has often been used for implementing ETL processes: data from transaction processing systems is dumped into the distributed filesystem in some raw form, and then MapReduce jobs are written to clean up that data, transform it into a relational form, and import it into an MPP data warehouse for analytic purposes.
+Data modeling still happens, but it is in a separate step, decoupled from the data collection.
+This decoupling is possible because a distributed filesystem supports data encoded in any format.